nishiki-tech/nishiki-backend/backend/main/README.md

 This applies to the repository and controller layers only.

 The repository layer is called inside the use case that is called by the controller.
-To catch this error, in the controller wraps calling logic by the try-catch.
+To catch their error, the controller wraps calling logic in the try-catch.
 By doing so, every thrown error can be caught in the controller layer, and we can aggregate all that kind of logic into one place.

 ```ts